vekser/ClimateControlSystem/README.md

 # ClimateControlSystem
-Climate control system is base on CO2 and temperature sensors ( MT8057S ).
+Climate control system is base on CO2/temperature sensors (MT8057S) and humidity/temperature sensors (DHT11/DHT22/AM2302).
 Thinkspeak cloud is been using for analyzing.

 ## Using Python script